cesbo/help/content/3.misc/2.articles/4.hardware/unsupported-sfp-module.md

 The above solution only for test and will be flushed after server reboot.
 For permanent configuration pass option to the kernel via the grub boot loader.

-Open file `/etc/default/grub` in any text editor and find the line:
+Open file `/etc/default/grub` in any text editor and find the line started with:

 ```
-GRUB_CMDLINE_LINUX_DEFAULT="quiet splash"
+GRUB_CMDLINE_LINUX_DEFAULT=
 ```

 add the parameter `ixgbe.allow_unsupported_sfp=1`: